gryphonshafer/Quizzing-Rule-Book/content/governance/not_bylaws.md

 Any amendment to the Alliance Bible Quizzing rule book must be approved by a majority of the members of the CQLT.

-## LIFE Office
+## Life Office

-The LIFE office shall provide logistical support for the International Quizzing Competition and the director will provide operational oversight of the event.
+The Life Office shall provide logistical support for the International Quizzing Competition and the director will provide operational oversight of the event.

-The LIFE office will:
+The Life Office will:

 - Recommend venues for the international competition to the CQLT for approval
 - Coordinate the international quizzing event and act as the sole liaison between the CQLT and the staff of the venue